Thank you to all of the organizations that submitted!

 For this year's Grants Challenge, we’re launching something new!
 We’re shifting the focus of our public voting from organizations to issues.

 How will it work?
 First, Angelenos voted for the issues that matter most to them, online from April 18th to May 6th, 2022.
-Now, we've announced the results and opened grant applications to organizations with ideas to address the top-voted issues.
+Then, we announced the results and opened grant applications to organizations with ideas to address the top-voted issues.
 Last, we'll evaluate all of the proposals and award a total of $1 million to 15 organizations.
 Each winning organization will receive grant funding of up to $75,000 and partnership from LA2050 to support its efforts.

 - (10) First Prize $75,000